 I’m a licenced commercial helicopter pilot and fixed wing microlight pilot.
 In 2017 I started a YouTube channel and because of my broadcasting background, I called it Rory On Air.
 It’s all about sharing the joys of flying, learning new skills and striving to become a better aviator.

-To date I’ve logged around 159 hours on fixed wing aircraft and over 155 hours on helicopters.
 You can watch all my airborne adventures on the Rory On Air YouTube channel.
 Don’t forget to subscribe and turn on notifications!

 In 2019 I took a leap of faith towards achieving my dream of becoming a professional helicopter pilot.
 I quit my job as a Studio Director at the BBC and enrolled on a full time integrated commercial helicopter pilot training course at Helicentre Aviation in Leicestershire.
 I’ve been learning on a Guimbal Cabri G2 helicopter – see the pilot page for more on the aircraft I can fly.
 In January 2021 I graduated with a CPL(H) and a frozen ATPL(H) IR.
+Recently I’ve done a type rating course, adding the world famous R44 helicopter to the list of aircraft I’m able to fly.

 I’ve struggled for years with sunglasses that don’t quite work for me in the cockpit.
 They often cause compression pain on my head and spoil the seal around my headset ear cups, making the noise cancelling less effective.